Andreizabo/Collaborative-Notepad/README.md

 2. A Client connected to the Session disconnected.
 The Server will unlink that Client from the Session.

-## Communication between Session and Client {#communication-between-session-and-client .unnumbered}
+## Communication between Session and Client

 ![Communication between Session and Client](Diagram 4.png){#ComSeC1}